redwoodjs/learn.redwoodjs.com/docs/tutorial2/adding-comments-to-the-schema.md

 })
 ```

-This calls a `defineScenario()` function which will check that your data structure matches what's defined in Prisma.
-Each scenario data object, for example - `scenario.comment.one`, is passed as is to Prisma's [`create`](https://www.prisma.io/docs/reference/api-reference/prisma-client-reference#create), that way you can additionally customize the scenario object using supported Prisma's options.
+This calls a `defineScenario()` function which checks that your data structure matches what's defined in Prisma.
+Each scenario data object (for example, `scenario.comment.one`) is passed as-is to Prisma's [`create`](https://www.prisma.io/docs/reference/api-reference/prisma-client-reference#create).
+That way you can customize the scenario object using any of Prisma's supported options.

 > **The "standard" scenario**
 >